Join us in our mission to reunite Anna Curley with her father and bring her home safely to the United States.

 Parental or Family Child Abduction is a form of Child Abuse

-Decades of research across multiple fields have illustrated the serious and harmful effects that family or parental abductions can have on child victims.
+Decades of research across multiple fields have illustrated the serious and harmful effects that family or parental abductions can have on child victims, according to NCMEC.
 Parental child abduction—defined as the taking, retaining, or concealing of a child by a parent in violation of another parent's custody rights—has profound, long-lasting negative impacts on children and families.
 It is increasingly viewed by experts as a form of child abuse, often causing severe emotional, psychological, and developmental harm, with 50% of abducted children experiencing significant mental health issues.
 Abduction can have long-term effects on Anna (including Alienation, resentment, and attachment disorder) that will stay with her the rest of her life.

 Perpetrators and Accomplices